 What are 'Ofsted crib sheets?'

-Over the last few days, a storm broke out across the Educational Twitter landscape around a set of 'crib sheets' that Ofsted inspectors reportedly use as a form of 'checklist' for school inspections.
+In October 2022 a storm broke out across the Educational Twitter landscape around a set of 'crib sheets' that Ofsted inspectors reportedly use as a form of 'checklist' for school inspections.
 Each sheet related to a different curriculum area and appears to shows how Ofsted assess each individual area of the curriculum.

 For Secondary English, the sheet shared online reads: